google/generative-ai-docs/demos/palm/python/docs-agent/README.md

   the responses.
 (See the
   [Enabling users to submit a rewrite of a generated response][submit-a-rewrite] and [Enabling users to like generated responses][like-generate-responses] sections.)
+- **Convert Google Docs, PDF, and Gmail into Markdown files**: This feature uses Apps Script to convert Google Docs, PDF, and Gmail into Markdown files, which then can be used as input datasets for Docs Agent.
+For more information, see the [`README`][apps-script-readme] file in the `apps_script` directory.

 ## Flow of events